wojtasey/CNABWorkshop1/README.md

 This is a bash script where you can place helper functions that you can call from your porter.yaml file.

+## Prepare your machine

+Your PC should have at least 16GB RAM (recommended 32 GB RAM).
+Virtualization should be enabled in BIOS.

 ## Install Docker

 Get latest Docker installation from this page